vivaria/edisonrul.ing/docs/source/cards/crystal-beast-ruby-carbuncle.md

-# CRYSTAL BEAST RUBY CARBUNCLE
+# Crystal Beast Ruby Carbuncle

 *   When you activate this card's effect, you must Summon all “Crystal Beast” monsters in your Spell & Trap Card Zone that you have open Monster Card Zones for.
 You cannot choose to Summon fewer than the maximum possible.
 *   If you have no “Crystal Beast” monsters in your Spell & Trap Card Zone when you Special Summon “Crystal Beast Ruby Carbuncle”, you cannot activate this effect.